-Sitting in a chair at my doctor’s office is unpleasant.
+Sitting at the doctor’s office chair is unpleasant.
 The chair itself is large with plenty of cushion.
 I could fully extend the comfy beast, if I would rather lay down while waiting for my doctor.

 But I don’t fumble for the chair controls, instead my mind runs through various unlikely aliments as I wait.